Best mattress toppers – tested for comfort, cushioning, and breathability

 Reasons to avoid

-It may be the most expensive topper on this list, but this mattress topper differs from most others on the market in that it combines springs as well as a memory foam upper layer.
-Simba has essentially created a thinner four-layer version of its bestselling mattress, which results in one of the most robust and supportive toppers we've tested and makes this topper the most capable of overhauling your sleep set-up without a full mattress replacement.
+The Simba Hybrid Topper differs from most mattress toppers on the market because it combines springs with a memory foam top layer.
+Simba has essentially created a thinner three-layer version of its bestselling Simba Hybrid Original mattress, which results in one of the most robust and supportive toppers we've tested.

-The combination of straps and an antislip base also meant it stayed firmly in place on the bed.
+The combination of straps and an antislip base also meant it stayed firmly in place on our test bed.
 Plus, the straps are cleverly designed to allow you to roll this topper up when it's not in use.
 Ideal if you're using the topper on a sofa bed and need to store it away when guests go home.
-A generous 200-night manufacturer sleep trial is also a big bonus.
+A generous 200-night manufacturer sleep trial is also a big bonus, leading to our awarding this topper the title of best overall.

 Best memory foam mattress topper